pkgcore/pkgcore/dev-notes/portage-differences.rst

   it, but inherit from within one of the build/install phases is now actively blocked.

-- ebuild env is now *effectively* akin to suspending the process, and restarting it.
+- The ebuild env is now *effectively* akin to suspending the process, and restarting it.
 Essentially, transitioning between ebuild phases, the ebuild environment is snapshotted, cleaned of irrevelent data (bash forced vars for example, or vars that pkgcore sets for the local system on each shift into a phase), and saved.
 Portage does this partially (re-execs ebuilds/eclasses, thus stomping the env on each phase change), pkgcore does it fully.
 As such, pkgcore is capable of glep33, while portage is not (env fixes are the basis of glep33).

 - ebuild.sh now protects itself from basic fiddling.
 Ebuild generated state **must** work as long as the EAPI is the same, regardless of the generating portage version, and the portage version that later uses the saved state (simple example, generated with portage-2.51, if portage 3 is EAPI compliant with that env, it must not allow it's internal bash changes to break the env).
   As such, certain funcs are not modifiable by the ebuild- namely, internal portage/pkgcore functionality, hasq/useq for example.
 Those functions that are read-only also are not saved in the ebuild env (they should be supplied by the portage/pkgcore instance reloading the env).

 - ebuild.sh is daemonized.
-Upshot of it is that regen is roughly 2x faster (careful reuse of ebuild.sh instances rather then forcing bash to spawn all over).
+The upshot of this is that regen is roughly 2x faster (careful reuse of ebuild.sh instances rather then forcing bash to spawn all over).
 Additional upshot of this is that their are bidirectional communication pipes between ebuild.sh and the python parent- env inspection,